Answers to our most commonly asked questions

 What promotion will AWAL provide for my release?

-As part the AWAL service we pitch for store promotions, editorial coverage, high profile placement and playlists, and exclusive campaigns across the major worldwide DSPs.
+As part of the AWAL service we pitch for store promotions, editorial coverage, high profile placement and playlists, and exclusive campaigns across the major worldwide DSPs.
 In order to do this our team needs details of your marketing and promotion plans.
 If we believe we can help push your song(s) to the right people, we will.
 To be considered for features we also need adequate lead time – preferably at least 6 weeks prior to your scheduled release.

 Which stores and streaming services will my release appear in?